seantwie03/rhel-lab/README.md

 To use this repository perform the following steps on a Fedora or Enterprise Linux distribution:

 - [Install Vagrant](https://developer.hashicorp.com/vagrant/downloads).
-- [Install a Vagrant Provider](https://developer.hashicorp.com/vagrant/docs/providers).
-This repository has been tested with the [Libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) and [VirtualBox](https://www.virtualbox.org/) providers.
+- [Install a Vagrant Provider](https://developer.hashicorp.com/vagrant/docs/providers) (VirtualBox or Libvirt Only).
 - [Download the RHEL 9.3 DVD ISO image](https://developers.redhat.com/products/rhel/download#exploreotherredhatproducts).
 Place the ISO in a location that it will live at permanently.
 - Download this repository onto your local machine and change into the project directory.
     - Update the `RHEL_ISO_PATH` variable in the `Vagrantfile` with the full path to the ISO.